In this explainer, we will learn how to find the distance between two points on the coordinate plane using the Pythagorean theorem.

-Fares is making a map of his local area measured in yards.
+Fares is making a map of his local area measured in metres.
 The coffee shop is at and the Italian restaurant is at .
 Find the distance between the coffee shop and the Italian restaurant giving the answer to one decimal place.

 We can find the distance between the coffee shop and the Italian restaurant by finding the distance between their coordinates.
 We can recall that to find the distance, , between two points, and , we calculate

 We can assign either of the coordinates to either of the and values.
 So, setting and , we can substitute these into the distance formula, giving

 As we are asked for an answer to one decimal place, we can find a decimal equivalent to the value of and approximate, which gives

 Therefore, the distance between the coffee shop and the Italian restaurant, to one decimal place, is